Q. Who is and how can I get in contact with my academic advisor?

 Q. Can I repeat a course?

 - Repeat Policy for Undergraduate Students: Students may RETAKE a course as much as necessary.
-However, students will be permitted to mark a "repeat" on a course a total of two times or a total of six semester hours in order to improve his or her grade point average.
-(That is, he or she may repeat one 3-hour course twice; or two 3-hour courses once).
+However, students will be permitted to mark a "repeat" on a course a total of four times or a total of 12 semester hours in order to improve his or her grade point average.
 When a course is marked as a 'repeat,' the course remains on the transcript but is no longer counted in the GPA.
 The first two repeats used shall stand.
 All other attempts after the repeats have been marked will count in the student's GPA.
 This policy does not apply to courses for which a grade was assigned for reasons of academic dishonesty.
 Courses must be retaken at The University of Southern Mississippi.
+This process must be initiated in the Registrar's office.

 Q. What GPA do I need to be on the President's/Dean’s List?